typicalfo/netgaze/dev-docs/README.md

 ## About This Documentation

-These documents are designed for developers implementing netgaze and serve as reference for advanced AI-assisted coding.
+These documents are designed for developers implementing netgaze and serve as reference for the full non-AI tool.
 The planning covers every aspect of the application from data collection to user interface, with detailed technical specifications and code examples.

 ### Key Features Covered